HumanDynamics/openPDS-RegistryServer/README.md

-Project Mustard Seed - Registry Server
+openPDS - Registry Server
 ======================================

-We need some good docs in here detailing:

-* what is the Registry Server
+* What is the Registry Server?

     The Registry Server is a trustframework registry (includes users, roles etc..) and is also an OAuth 2.0 registry.

-* how do you get started / installing in virtual environment and running locally

-    >sudo -i
+* To get started, you'll need python pip and virtualenv installed on your machine (this probably will require root access)

     >apt-get install python-pip

     >apt-get install python-virtualenv

-    >virtualenv registryvirtenv
+    >virtualenv registryEnv

-    >cd registryvirtenv
+    >cd registryEnv

     >source bin/activate

-    >git clone git@github.com:IDCubed/OMS-RegistryServer.git -b master
+    >git clone git@github.com:HumanDynamics/openPDS-RegistryServer.git -b master

-    >cd OMS-RegistryServer
+    >cd openPDS-RegistryServer

     >pip install -r conf/requirements.txt